Psionic-Sorcerer/github_tutorial/tutorial.md

 ## Create a GitHub Repository for Development

-Of the team members, identify one team member who will do the following:
+Identify one team member who will do the following:

 -  Create a repository, named <code>github_tut</code>, in which to conduct this tutorial following the steps taken in the video below.